back

 Credit Accounts

 Next, details on all of your past and current credit accounts will appear on your credit report.
-This information will include the type of account (student loan, auto loan, mortgage, cash advance, credit card, etc.), the date the account started, the loan amount or credit limit, the account balance, and the payment history.
+This information will include the type of account (personal loans, cash advance loans, credit card debt, etc.), the date the account started, the loan amount or credit limit, the account balance, and the payment history.

 Credit Inquiries

 Whenever credit checks are performed, they show up on your credit report as hard inquiries.
-Too many hard credit inquiries within a short period of time can negatively affect the calculation of your credit scores.
+Applying for a credit card or loan can hurt your credit score.
+And too many hard credit inquiries within a short period of time can negatively affect credit score.
 Hard inquiries can stay on your credit file for up to two years, but checking your own credit or being pre-approved won’t harm your credit as those are considered soft inquiries.

 Public Record & Collections